-A self-inspection (safety audit) of the School will take place every six months to monitor the effectiveness of the health and safety policy.
-The inspection will be made by the Academics Director or the Health & Safety Officer.
+A self-inspection (safety audit) of the school will take place every six months to monitor the effectiveness of the health and safety policy.
+The inspection will be made by the General director, the school directors or the appointed Health & Safety Officer.